-To help you cut through the chaos, we decided to put together a quick overview of the three systems that we feel are the leading options for small businesses right now: QuickBooks Online, Xero, and FreshBooks.
+Nowadays there are more choices than ever before, and most of them are cloud-based.
+To help you cut through the chaos, we decided to write a quick review of the three systems that are widely regarded as the leading options for small businesses right now: QuickBooks Online, Xero, and FreshBooks.

 QuickBooks Online (QBO)

-The online successor to QuickBooks desktop, the #1 selling small business accounting software of all time.
+The online successor to QuickBooks, the #1 selling accounting software of all time.

 To learn more about Xero, click here: Xero.